MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 As an admin in Salesforce, open the **Setup** page and perform the following steps to give the Sales Agent the necessary permissions:

+> [!IMPORTANT]
+> The server-to-server data connection creates a Salesforce permission set named **Copilot for Sales connected app permission set** which is managed by Copilot for Sales.
+Any changes made to this permission set will be automatically overwritten.
+By creating a separate permission set to manage additional permissions for the Sales Agent **Copilot for Sales integration user** you avoid having your changes being overwritten by future application updates.

 ### Give permission to read activities, tasks, and events

 1. Go to **Users** > **Permission Sets**.